-The final word in stylish murder mysteries, Dario Argento's Profondo Rosso (Deep Red) managed to break out of the cinematic horror gutter and became a bona fide classic around the world.
+The final word in stylish murder mysteries, Dario Argento's Profondo Rosso (Deep Red) managed to break out of the cinematic horror gutter and became a bona fide classic around the world while revolutionizing what the world now knows as the giallo.
 Apart from Mario Bava, no one had managed to create such an ingenious combination of visual style, devilish plotting, and a gripping soundtrack; indeed, this is not only perhaps Argento's greatest film, but one of the highlights of Italian cinema as a whole.
 Deep Red is one of those few, fortunate creations in which every element seems to fall perfectly into place.
-Argento at the height of his powers is enough of an asset, but the film also has engaging, first-rate performances from Hemmings and Nicolodi, a groundbreaking and often imitated rock score by Goblin with some more traditional contributions by Giorgio Gaslini (buy the soundtrack!), brilliant mobile camerawork by Luigi Kuveiller, and enough shocks to keep the most jaded horror fan on the edge of his seat.
+Argento at the height of his powers is enough of an asset, but the film also has engaging, first-rate performances from Hemmings and Nicolodi, a groundbreaking and often imitated rock score by Goblin with some more traditional contributions by Giorgio Gaslini (buy the soundtrack!), brilliant mobile camera work by Luigi Kuveiller, and enough shocks to keep the most jaded horror fan on the edge of his seat.
 Many of the film's gory set pieces have been copied over the years, with John Carpenter starting the trend with Halloween (the sofa/knitting needle scene) and Halloween II (the scalding bathtub murder).
 Its influence has been felt for decades now, even leading to a bizarre 2008 stage musical by Goblin member Claudio Simonetti and constant rumors of a remake (sometimes in 3-D), at one time even attached to George Romero.

 Trying to assemble a "complete" official version of Deep Red has been a daunting task over the years.
 Most English-speaking viewers first saw a drastically cut 98 minute version, sometimes under the title The Hatchet Murders.
 This edition turned up horribly panned and scanned on VHS from HBO, but soon after a letterboxed Japanese laserdisc turned up under the title Suspiria 2 (though this film was made first!).
 This export cut usually regarded as the complete international English version, running 105 minutes, contained several extra gory shots and a comic relief sequence with Hemmings and Nicolodi riding in the latter's junky car.
 Italian VHS fans who ponied up money for their Domovideo release found an uncut, two hour version without subtitles; this edition contains no extra gore or plot information, but a great deal of extra local color and comic/romantic interplay as well as the evocative original intermission break.

-Anchor Bay's DVD assembled all of the extant English language footage (and yes, the film does work much better in English given the excellence of Hemmings' vocal performance) with the extra Italian scenes for the closest thing to a complete Deep Red we will probably ever see.
+Anchor Bay's DVD from 2000 assembled all of the extant English language footage (and yes, the film does work much better in English given the excellence of Hemmings' vocal performance) with the extra Italian scenes for the closest thing to a complete Deep Red we will probably ever see.
 This was also the clearest version at the time; a major clue early on in the film is also much easier to see, as is the revelation concerning that creepy fresco.
 While the film's closing credits were prepared both in Italian and English ("You have been watching Deep Red!"), the DVD controversially included a newly created variant with the English credits rolling over a still shot of Hemmings' face.
-It's a bizarre alteration that immediately irritated purists and has remained a sticking point for years now.
-As for audio, the mono soundtrack was been remixed to 5.1, with admirable results.
+It's a bizarre alteration that immediately irritated purists and remained a sticking point for years.
+As for audio, the mono soundtrack was been remixed to 5.1, with decent results.
 The music carries most of the load for the exterior sequences, with only a few sound effects making their way to the rear channels.
 A few sequences which would seem to call out for the 5.1 treatment, such as the gruesome garbage truck scene, remain almost entirely dead center.
 The Italian dialogue is presented with subtitles during the additional scenes for the English soundtrack, while the Italian-only version may be played with subtitles throughout.
 The disc includes two theatrical trailers: one for the U.S. (a longer version of the one included on Mad Ron's Prevues from Hell) and the original Italian (which includes some intriguing still photos).
-Argento appears for an intriguing interview segment in which he's joined by Goblin band members and co-writer Bernardo Zapponi.
-However, the biggest drawback to the Anchor Bay version is the liner notes, easily the most inept in recent memory.
-The subsequent reissue from Blue Underground ports over the exact same transfer and contents but thankfully without the liners.
+Argento appears for an intriguing interview segment in which he's joined by Goblin band members and co-writer Bernardino Zapponi.
+However, the biggest drawback to the Anchor Bay version is the liner notes, among the most inept ever published.
+The subsequent reissue from Blue Underground ports over the exact same transfer and contents but thankfully without the insert.

-Various other versions appeared on DVD in Europe throughout the years, including a slightly trimmed UK edition (which drops the lizard on a pin shot due to UK video regulations), an Australian release culled from the same transfers, and a Spanish release of the 105-minute cut inexplicably cropped to 1.78:1.
-Fans of the shorter cut (including this writer, who feels it's a better way to experience the film for first-time viewers who can then move to the Italian version once their feet are wet) finally got their prayers answered with AWE's very welcome two-disc release, which ditches the US featurette but is in every other way an improvement.
+Various other versions appeared on DVD in Europe throughout the years including a slightly trimmed UK edition (which drops the lizard on a pin shot due to UK video regulations), an Australian release culled from the same transfers, and a Spanish release of the 105-minute cut inexplicably cropped to 1.78:1.
+Fans of the shorter cut (including this writer, who feels it's a better way to experience the film for first-time viewers who can then move to the Italian version once their feet are wet) first got their prayers answered with AWE's very welcome two-disc release, which ditches the US featurette but is in every other way an improvement.
 Disc one contains the long Italian cut with English, Dutch, and Finnish subtitles, with audio in 5.1 or 2.0 stereo.
-This version reinstates the original opening and closing credits (huzzah!) and, while obviously taken from the same source material, looks significantly cleaner and more colorful.
-On the other hand, viewers watching it in progressive mode will notice some jerky motion problems from time to time (unfortunately most obvious during those great close-up gliding shots through the killer's dolls and other artifacts) due to the original master being created in NTSC; for a full explanation from the disc's producer, check out this thorough breakdown over at AV Maniacs.
+Viewers watching it in progressive mode will notice some jerky motion problems from time to time (unfortunately most obvious during those great close-up gliding shots through the killer's dolls and other artifacts) due to the original master being created in NTSC.
 The first disc also contains the same two trailers as well as a great new bonus, a full commentary track by the disc's producer, Thomas Rostock, who provides one of the most engaging breakdowns of an Argento film ever created.
 He's extremely knowledgeable about the film and rattles off both reams of amazing trivia and eye-opening insights into the themes, structure and symbolism of the film; you'll never watch it the same way again.
 Interestingly, he delves into some of the Hebrew imagery present in the first half and the continental tensions running throughout the story; for an interesting companion piece, check out the thematically similar Phenomena, which takes place during Passover and has some truly grotesque religious undercurrents.
-Disco two contains the 105-minute cut, finally in full scope and anamorphically enhanced; the bulk of it appears to be of the same transfer quality as the Italian cut (from which it was most likely created), but the closing titles are obviously taken from a different and slightly more worn print.
+Disco two contains the 105-minute cut for the first time in full scope; the bulk of it appears to be of the same transfer quality as the Italian cut (from which it was most likely created), but the closing titles are obviously taken from a different and slightly more worn print.
 The second disc is rounded out with the Dario Argento: An Eye for Horror UK TV special, which everyone probably has already.
 You also get new trivia-packed bios for Argento, Hemmings and Nicolodi, a still gallery, and a liner notes booklet in Danish.

-Though it doesn't even try to compete in the extras department, Blue Underground's Deep Red Blu-Ray should still be an essential buying option for any HD-ready Argento fan for one simple reason: the transfer.
-This is definitely a case where frame grabs can't possibly tell the whole story, as both are obviously taken from the same Italian HD master; click any of the frame grabs in this review for 1080p shots of the Blue Underground version, and for comparison, the same shots from the Arrow release are included below.
+Though it didn't even try to compete in the extras department, Blue Underground's Deep Red Blu-ray was an improvement on the video front and remained the best option for Region A buyers for several years.
 The difference is obvious when you watch both in motion, as the Blue Underground has a fine, cinematic grain structure with much deeper, more satisfying detail in movement and especially in dark scenes.
-By comparison, the Arrow often betrays a combination of softened edges and even blobbiness due to noise reduction (note the edges of Helga's hair during the psychic seminar at the beginning against the red curtain) and some odd digital coarseness in the image, while the Blue Underground looks much more like a natural, fine film element.
-The color temperatures also vary in several scenes, most noticeably near the end; compare the shots in the last frame grab, which feature very different fleshtones.
+By comparison, the Arrow often betrays a combination of softened edges and even fuzziness due to noise reduction (note the edges of Helga's hair during the psychic seminar at the beginning against the red curtain) and some odd digital coarseness in the image, while the Blue Underground looks more like a natural, fine film element.
+The color temperatures also vary in several scenes, most noticeably near the end.
 The full Italian version is presented with audio options including the Italian track (7.1 DTS-HD, 5.1 Dolby Digital Surround EX, or mono) with optional English subtitles, or the Italian/English hybrid again (5.1 Dolby Digital Surround EX); subtitle options in addition to English include French and Spanish.
-The same subtitle options (though English is SDH this time) are included for the 105-minute cut, making its American home video debut in its best-looking incarnation by far.
+The same subtitle options (though English is SDH this time) are included for the 105-minute cut, making its American home video debut.
 The transfer itself is equal to the Italian one but also sports much better-looking opening and closing English credits.
-For the record, the end titles on both versions are the original theatrical ones with Hemmings continuing to move; no digital monkeying around this time, folks.
+For the record, the end titles on both versions are the original theatrical ones with Hemmings continuing to move; no digital monkeying around this time.
+In a strange quirk with this particular master, the heads and tails of some shots have a few frames of obviously unintended extraneous footage that causes some jump cuts, most obviously the forensics investigation shots in Helga's apartment after her murder.
 Extras are ported over from the Blue Underground DVD including the Argento/Goblin/Zapponi featurette, the Italian and English trailers, and the Daemonia music video by Sergio Stivaletti.
 Special mention should also go to the striking menus, which make clever use of the Italian Vertigo-inspired poster art.